Assignment 2: Absynth Patch Programming II

 Tutorial (part 3, on FM), using the standalone Absynth app.

-- Make a single patch, built from scratch, that uses looping envelopes,
+- Make a single patch, built from scratch, that uses LFOs and looping

-- Perform your piece by starting the note and then making fader moves on
+- Perform your piece by starting the note and then making fader moves.

-the BCF2000.
-Think about what you’re going to do in advance;
+Think about what you’re going to do in advance; don’t merely

 - Aim for a performance of roughly a minute.